-IT departments are also busy creating different types of helping mobile apps during crises such as doctor booking app, symptoms tracking apps, patient medical history recording apps, and so on.
+IT departments are also busy creating different types of helping mobile apps during crises such as doctor booking apps, symptoms tracking apps, patient medical history recording apps, and so on.
 The doctor appointment online app is used to book the doctor appointment online and get medical treatment on a video call so that patients don’t have to visit the hospital.
 With the doctor appointment app, other critical patients can easily get the treatment and diagnoses as well.

 By Using CCTV

 The intensive usage of CCTV footage can be seen in one Kerala case where the family of three tested COVID-19 positive after returning from Italy.
 The local authorities used the CCTV footage to search for all the places that have been visited by the family before they were quarantined.
 CCTV technology has been playing a major role in tracking the moments of positive COVID-19 people.
-South Korea and Singapore have used CCTV to a large extend in tracking people.
+South Korea and Singapore have used CCTV to a large extent in tracking people.

 By Smart Methods

-In an effort to minimize the contact, the AI-powered thermal cameras are used by China to identify people who have a fever in the large crowd.
+In an effort to minimize the contact, the AI-powered thermal cameras are used by China to identify people who have a fever in a large crowd.
 Lately, China is also developing a facial recognition system to identify the people who aren’t wearing face masks.
 Various streams of smart technologies are used by countries to control coronavirus.